 To analyze the samples before and after soaking in SBF, the dried powders were analyzed using Fourier-transform infrared spectroscopy (FTIR) (NICOLET IS10 FT-IR SPEC, Thermofisher, USA).
-The FTIR spectra were recorded from 400 to 4400 cm−1 with the resolution of 4 cm−1.
+The FTIR spectra were recorded from 400 to 4400 cm−1 with a resolution of 4 cm−1.

-2.2.4 Microscopic observations The shape and surface morphology of the glasses and also the formation of hydroxyapatite layer on the surface of the samples after soaking in SBF solution was evaluated using scanning electron microscope (SEM) (tescan, vega ts5136MM, CZ).
+2.2.4 Microscopic observations The shape and surface morphology of the glasses and also the formation of hydroxyapatite layer on the surface of the samples after soaking in SBF solution was evaluated using scanning electron microscope (SEM) (Tescan, Vega ts5136MM, CZ).
 The samples were coated before microscopy by a gold layer.